ShadyBartakh/Konfetti/README.md

 </p>

 <p align="center">
-    🥳 Celebrate more with this light weight confetti particle system.
+    🥳 Celebrate more with this lightweight confetti particle system.
 Create realistic confetti by implementing this easy to use library.
 <p>